 What causes one person to remember an advert, to click on a social post, or scroll through to the buy button can leave another consumer cold.

-That is the reason that the customisation of content for different localities is such an important part of any global sales and marketing campaign.
+That is the reason that the customization of content for different localities is such an important part of any global sales and marketing campaign.
 With the help of “localization”, you retain your central message but adapt it in appreciation of the very real differences that exist between regions.

 Customization based on the user’s location is a key element of delivering this all-important personal touch.